 Below the parts of the list, I put some clothes that are the kind I’d pick for my kids.
 The cut should be comfortable for little human beings and the material is cotton, at least 90%.
-I’ve described my rules of choosing clothes in this article and some of these points apply especially to kids’ clothing.
+I’ve described my rules for choosing clothes in this article and some of these points apply especially to kids’ clothing.

 All TOPS in my toddler boy’s capsule wardrobe